haroldcohen/elasticsearch-tutorial/BEGINNERS.md

 )
 ```

-> If retrieve the indexed document right after indexing, you will notice that Elasticsearch returns an empty result.
+Retrieving the document right after indexing will result in an empty result.

 ```python
 # noinspection PyUnresolvedReferences